 Dr Tom Knight

 Tom Knight is a doctor working in acute and general internal medicine and an academic clinical lecturer at the University of Manchester.
 He completed his PhD at the University of Birmingham.
 His research focuses on the use of routinely collected healthcare data to describe and quantify variation in acute care processes and evaluating novel acute care models.
-He is particularly interested in strengthening communication and collaboration between clinicians and data professionals to improve the design and evaluation of healthcare services
+He is particularly interested in strengthening communication and collaboration between clinicians and data professionals to improve the design and evaluation of healthcare services.

 Hospital at home